dimikot/signal-fanout/README.md

 ## Future Plans

-- Make it a GitHub Action ("install signal-fanout shell" to PATH).
 - Wait for the process subtree termination (currently, the tool doesn't wait, it is suitable to e.g. quickly abort build process or unit tests running).